felwal/felwal.github.io/content/about.md

 I believe the creative process is just as valuable as the outcome.
 I love coming up with wild ideas and challenging assumptions, and I strive to design interactions that aren't just usable but intrinsically joyful.

-Besides the kind of work you see here, I also enjoy running, writing, reading, and collecting fantastical interactions: what could be more joyous than [snail phones](https://onepiece.fandom.com/wiki/Den_Den_Mushi)?

 ## Contact and profiles

 - Email: felwal.studios@proton.me